 - Address – Downtown Canmore

-- Book on Airbnb – The Canmore Cabin
+- Book on VRBO – The Canmore Cabin

 Georgetown Inn

-Location is off the Bow Valley Trail which is still within walking distance of downtown Canmore, but quick driving access to the TransCanada.
+The location is off the Bow Valley Trail, which is still within walking distance of Downtown Canmore, but quick driving access to the TransCanada.

 Several rooms feature a fireplace and seating area.
 All rooms feature a small fridge, coffee maker, kettle, and TV.
 For pet owners, the Georgetown Inn is pet-friendly and has elevator access to rooms.
 Fresh baked shortbread and tea are provided in rooms daily complimentary and a hearty cooked breakfast is included in the room rate.
 Free on-site parking is available.
 Rooms are cozy and a little on the smaller side of things so it’s best suited for smaller dogs.